-There are plenty of ways to satisfy your PB & J cravings that doesn’t involve the sort of high carbohydrate feast that white toast bread is.
+There are plenty of ways to satisfy your PB & J cravings that don't involve the sort of high carbohydrate feast that white toast bread is.
 I posted an overnight oats version of this favourite snack of mine not long ago - it is a fabulous breakfast.
 My problem is that sometimes I forget to prepare it in advance but still want to have that delicious combination of peanut butter and fruit without having to wait until next morning.
 This is where this peanut butter and jelly smoothie comes in handy.
 It is instant gratification and doubles as a protein shake if you want to use it as such.

 It comes with 15 grams of protein per serving without having added any protein powder.
 The protein in this smoothie mainly consists of the peanut butter which gives you almost 10 grams of it.
 Oats supply roughly 3 grams protein while the fruit and almond milk contribute about 1 gram each.
-Additionally it comes with a good serving of fibre which will keep you going until lunchtime.
+Additionally, it comes with a good serving of fibre which will keep you going until lunchtime.
 Did I already mention that it is delicious?

 Who would not want to have a peanut butter and jelly smoothie that tastes like the famous sandwich and is this healthy?
 I can’t think of anyone.

-- 300 ml ( 1⅓ cup) unsweetened almond milk
+- 300 ml almond milk unsweetened

-- 2 tbsp peanut butter
+- 2 tablespoon peanut butter

-- 1 frozen banana
+- 1 banana frozen

-- 3 tbsp oats
+- 3 tablespoon oats

-- ½ tsp cardamom (optional)
+- ½ teaspoon cardamom optional

 - Pour all ingredients into a blender and process until smooth.